nubomedia/nubomedia-paas/README.md

-# Nubomedia PaaS API
+# Nubomedia PaaS Manager

-The Nubomedia PaaS API (and PaaS manager) are the public APIs to build and deploy applications on Nubomedia platform.
+The Nubomedia PaaS manager are the public APIs to build and deploy applications on Nubomedia platform.
 This is a short guide to deploy and install the Nubomedia PaaS API.

 ## Getting Started

-The PaaS API and PaaS Manager are implemented in java using the [spring.io] framework.
+The PaaS Manager are implemented in java using the [spring.io] framework.
 This manager requires that all infrastructure is running:

 * [Openbaton][orchestrator] is up and running
 * The [MS-VNFM][vnfm] is up, running and registered to Openbaton